jh3nd3rs0n/jargyle/README.md

 #### 4. 11.
 3. Enabling Host Name Resolution through SOCKS5 Server Chaining

-You can have Jargyle perform host name resolution through SOCKS5 server chaining under the following condition:
+Jargyle does perform host name resolution through SOCKS5 server chaining but it has the following limitations:

--   The other SOCKS5 server supports [the SOCKS5 RESOLVE command](#5-3-the-socks5-resolve-command).
-(At the time of this writing, the SOCKS5 RESOLVE command is an additional SOCKS5 command made for Jargyle.
-Therefore the other SOCKS5 server would at the very least be another running instance of Jargyle.)
+Host name resolution through SOCKS5 server chaining occurs only when:

+-   Resolving a host name for a TCP socket to make an external outbound TCP connection.

+Host name resolution through SOCKS5 server chaining does not occur when:

+-   Resolving a host name for a TCP socket to receive an external inbound TCP connection.
+-   Resolving a host name for an external outgoing datagram packet.

+In addition, provided settings are ignored for preparing a TCP socket to make an external outbound TCP connection.
+Such provided settings include socket settings for the TCP socket and the timeout in milliseconds for connecting.

-By default, host name resolution through SOCKS5 server chaining is disabled.
-To enable host name resolution through SOCKS5 server chaining, you would need to set the setting `chaining.socks5.resolve.resolveHostNamesThroughServer` to `true`.
+To enable host name resolution through SOCKS5 server chaining without the aforementioned limitations, you would need to set the setting `chaining.socks5.resolve.resolveHostNamesThroughServer` to `true`.

 Partial command line example: